 Contributions are recorded as additions to the Fund balance when an invoice is issued to a member or donor in accordance with the authorized commitment for each member or donor.
 At the same time, a Receivable from Members/Donors is recognized for the same amount.
-Such receivable balance is cleared when the cash payment for the invoiced amount is received.
+Such receivable balance is cleared when payment is received.